thanos-io/thanos/docs/components/sidecar.md

 Prometheus servers connected to the Thanos cluster via the sidecar are subject to a few limitations for safe operations:

-* The `--storage.tsdb.min-block-duration` and `--storage.tsdb.max-block-duration` must be set to equal values to disable local compaction.
-The default of `2h` is recommended.
-Mentioned parameters set to equal value disable internal Prometheus compaction, which is needed to avoid the uploaded data corruption when thanos compactor does its job, this is critical for data consistency and should not be ignored if you plan to use thanos compactor.
-Even though you set mentioned parameters equal, you might observe Prometheus internal metric `prometheus_tsdb_compactions_total` being incremented, don't be confused by that: Prometheus passes all the complete data blocks via internal compaction mechanism with no exception, but if you followed recommendations - data won't be modified by Prometheus before sidecar uploads it.
 * The minimum Prometheus version is 2.2.1
 * The `external_labels` section of the configuration implements is in line with the desired label scheme (will be used by query layer to filter out store APIs to query).
 * The `--web.enable-lifecycle` flag is enabled if you want to use `reload.*` flags.